 Settled, an independent charity set up to provide information and guidance for vulnerable EU citizens, has produced some useful information about the status and how to acquire it on this page .
 Applicants with a criminal record, a complicated life story or a low English proficiency should seek advice before applying – there are several organisations you can contact for free advice, including Here for Good and this helpful one-page summary from the charity Unlock.
 It contains links to more detailed information.

-As of 1 August 2019, a million EU citizens and their family members have made over 3.3 million applications for a new status under the government’s scheme.
+As of the end of February 2020, EU citizens and their family members have made over 3.3 million applications for a new status under the government’s scheme.
 However, some of those are double-counted applications (for example a holder of pre-settled status applying for settled status once becoming eligible).
-Also, over 40% of applications are resulting in a temporary status ('pre-settled status') which means they will need to re-apply within five years for a permanent status and some haven’t received a decision at all.
+Also, over 40% of applications are resulting in a temporary status ('pre-settled status') which means these citizens will need to re-apply within five years for a permanent status.
+Finally, over 10% of applications have not yet received a decision at all.

 the3million have grave concerns about those EU citizens who miss out on acquiring legal status to stay in the UK.
 Particularly the most vulnerable in our society.
 We are campaigning hard to make changes to law and policy to try and protect EU citizens’ rights from the impact of Brexit.